M-Abid34/Atomic-Scanner/Atomic Scan/README.md

       --whois     Perform basic WHOIS search
       --dnsenum   for DNS Enumeration
-      --crtenum   for Subdomain Enumeration Using CRT.SH API --alienenum for Subdomain Enumeration Using OTX API --portscan  for Scanning Ports
+      --crtenum   for Subdomain Enumeration Using CRT.SH API --direnum   for Subdirectories Enumeration
+      --portscan  for Scanning Ports
       --V         for Banner Grabbing
-      --W         for Wapplayzer search using Wappalyzer API Example Usage:
+      --W         for Wapplayzer search using Wappalyzer API --all       for all of the above
+Example Usage:

       python3 example.com   --whois --dnsenum --V